 59. Don’t Click This Link – A bit immature admittedly, but jeeze if it doesn’t work like a charm.
 Telling someone not to do something of course makes them want to do it.
 You can have some fun with this one.

 60. Try Our Free (Example) At… – Have something people can use on your website?
 Maybe you have a neat body fat calculator on your site which is conveniently placed next to your fat loss product.
 It’s easy to create or have someone else create a simple program like that on your site, it separates you from similar sites, and most importantly it gives you a VERY effective call to action which you can use again and again to coax people onto your site.
-Freebies make for the best call to action examples.
+Don’t forget that freebies make for some of the most powerful call to action examples there are.